andreztz/xbotlib/README.md

 def serve(self, request):
     letter = choice(ascii_letters)
     rendered = self.template.render(letter=letter)
-    return self.respond(body=rendered)
+    return self.respond(rendered)
 ```

 If you want to pass data from your `direct`/`group` functions to the `serve`
 function, you'll need to make use of [some type of persistent
 storage](#persistent-storage).
-Your `serve` function can read from the database
+Your `serve` function can read from the storage
-or file system and then respond with generated HTML from there.

-Having your bot avaible on the web is useful for doing healthchecks with
-something like [statping](https://statping.com/) so you be sure that your bot
-is up and running.
+back-end and then respond.

 ## Deploy your bots